top of page

 The Beginning

-It began in early 2022 when Sarah and Matthew felt the void of an accessible and welcoming space to grow healthy food for their family.
-They believed in the importance of teaching their young children to appreciate where their food comes from and pass on the skills necessary to nurture and grow a garden of their own.
+It began in early 2022 when Sarah and Matthew Lacombe felt the void of an accessible and welcoming space to grow healthy food for their family.
+Believing in the importance of teaching young children to appreciate where their food comes from and passing on skills necessary to grow and nurture gardens of their own, they decided to start a community garden.

 Our Vision